-First, for the isentropic Euler equations (the $p$--system), the Riccati equations established by Lax \cite{lax2} provide a base point for the analysis of the formation of singularities, which can lead to an equivalent condition when $\gamma\geq 3$, together with the existence theory of $C^1$ solutions.
+First, for the isentropic Euler equations (the $p$--system), the Riccati equations established by Lax \cite{lax2} provide a base point for the analysis of the formation of singularities, which lead to an equivalent condition when $\gamma\geq 3$, together with the existence theory of $C^1$ solutions.
 This result states that {\it the $C^1$ solution breaks down if and only if the non-vacuum initial data contain a compression.} On the other hand, in order to obtain the same result when $1<\gamma<3$, it requires a sufficiently good time-dependent lower bound estimate of the density.
 In fact, when the density approaches zero as $t$ is large, which may happen even when the initial density is uniformly away from zero, the coefficients of the quadratic term in the Riccati equations may approach zero.
-The time-dependent lower bound estimate of the density, obtained in \cites{CPZ,G9,CPZ2} under the assumption that the initial density has a constant positive lower bound, can lead to the claim of the same equivalent initial condition on the result for the formation of singularities for the case $1<\gamma<3$, as for the case $\gamma\geq 3$.
+The time-dependent lower bound estimates of the density, obtained in \cite{G9,CPZ,CPZ2} under the assumption that the initial density has a constant positive lower bound, lead to the claim of the same equivalent initial condition on the result for the formation of singularities for the case $1<\gamma<3$, as for the case $\gamma\geq 3$.

-For the non-isentropic Euler equations, a similar Riccati system in \cite{G3} was used to give {\it a sufficient condition on the formation of singularities for the $C^1$ non-isentropic solution with the initial data that are uniformly away from the vacuum}.
-To achieve this, it also requires the constant upper bound estimate of the density and velocity ({\it cf}. \cite{G8}) and the time-dependent lower bound of the density ({\it cf}. \cites{CPZ,G9}).
+For the nonisentropic Euler equations, a similar Riccati system in \cite{G3} was used to give {\it a sufficient condition on the formation of singularities for the $C^1$ nonisentropic solution with the initial data that are uniformly away from the vacuum}.
+To achieve this, it also requires the constant upper bound estimate of the density and velocity ({\it cf}. \cite{G8}) and the time-dependent lower bound of the density ({\it cf}. \cite{G9,CPZ}).

 However, there are still several fundamental open issues without clear answers yet for the large data problems in the one-dimensional case, especially when the large initial data allow a far-field vacuum.
-In this paper, we establish a fairly complete theory on the formation of singularities and the existence of non-trivial singularity-free solutions.
+In this paper, we establish a fairly complete theory on the formation of singularities and the existence of nontrivial singularity-free solutions.
 More precisely, we address the following three issues: